habiballadin/string_calculator_ttd/README.md

     print(e)  # Output: negatives not allowed: -2
 ```

+## TDD Process

+The implementation strictly followed Test-Driven Development (TDD) principles:

+1. **Red**: Write a failing test first
+2. **Green**: Write minimal code to pass the test
+3. **Refactor**: Improve code while keeping tests passing

+For each feature:
+1. A test was written that initially failed
+2. Minimal implementation code was added to make the test pass
+3. Code was refactored while ensuring all tests continued to pass

 ## Running Tests

 To run all test cases:

 ```bash
 python -m unittest test_string_calculator.py